Tietokilta/tikweb-frontend/README.md

 `package-lock.json` changes lockfile version when running `npm i`

-- install the NPM version specified in `.nvmrc` in repository root
+- run `nvm use` to install the Node/NPM version specified in `.nvmrc`